Restore. Revitalize. Reinvest.

 Many forest health projects are unable to succeed in removing the excess forest material because of limited outlets and uses for vegetation overgrowth.
 Creating a sustainable and economically viable use for generated woody biomass can directly support the revitalization of California's forests, enhance quality of life, and increase public safety.

-Through the development of pellet production facilities in rural California, the proposed GSNR forest resiliency project will also create living wage employment opportunities, aiding the economic growth and community development in underserved rural communities.
-Each of GSNR’s proposed pellet processing facilities would support approximately 55 stable, skilled jobs in rural counties, and multiples of that number in supply chain jobs such as trucking and in-forest workers.
+Through the development of wood chip production facilities in rural California, the proposed GSNR forest resiliency project will also create living wage employment opportunities, aiding the economic growth and community development in underserved rural communities.
+Estimated new jobs created by the project are several dozen full-time jobs in Lassen and Tuolumne counties as well as multiples of that number in supply chain jobs such as trucking (at the wood chip facilities) and in-forest workers.
+Additional jobs will be available during facility construction at each of the project sites.

 The joint endeavor is designed to benefit residents, businesses and the economies of rural California, and potentially be self-sustaining over the long-term.